On a dull, dreary day, just one swipe of blush instantly transforms the face and adds a bit of glamour and fun to the whole look.

 Olive skin tone: Deep rose shades and plush oranges

-Olive skin tone are perfect for trying out offbeat shades that are both creamy and matte.
+Olive skin tone is perfect for trying out offbeat shades that are both creamy and matte.
 They fall right in between medium and fair skin tones so there’s a bit of fun to be had and one needs to go for rose pinks, light oranges, and fun bronze shades – anything that adds more depth and contours the face beautifully.

 Best blushes: Bobbi Brown Blush in Clementine; Tom Ford Sheer Cheek Duo in Exotica Flora; and Givenchy Blush Memoire De Forme